 Mark Kitchell grew up in a family of architects and artists in San Francisco during the 1960s.
 He went to NYU Film School in the 1970s, where his mentor was documentarian George Stoney.
 There he made The Godfather Comes to Sixth St., which explores the impact on his Lower East Side neighborhood of filming The Godfather Part II; it was nominated for a student Academy Award.

 Evolution of Organic grew out of A Fierce Green Fire.
 Funding came more quickly and easily.
 The film was finished in two years, breaking Mark’s land speed record by more than half.
 The creative process went well, especially working with master editor Robert Dalva.
 Heroes on the funding front included the Gaia Fund and David Bronner.
 Struggles came in raising completion funds and distribution.
 Everybody likes the film but we haven’t been able to sell it.
-Soon it will be available on iTunes, Amazon and Google Play.
+Stay tuned — but for now, this site is your best source for Evolution of Organic.

 Whether it’s fate or fortune, Mark has made a series of social histories of social change movements.
 Next up is Cannabis Chronicles – for more, see the next page, In The Works.